oneapi-src/oneDAL/docs/source/onedal/glossary.rst

     CSR data
         A compressed sparse row (csr) data is the sparse matrix representation.
-        Data with values of single :capterm:`data type` and the same set of available operations defined on them.
+        Data with values of a single :capterm:`data type` and the same set of available operations defined on them.
 One of the characteristics of a :capterm:`data format`.